 The fish Heteropneustes fossilis (Bloch) were obtained from local Sagar lake, Sagar, M.P.
-Twenty four adult fishes were collected during one complete reproductive cycle.
+Twenty four adult fishes were collected during the first week of every month for one complete reproductive cycle i.e.; for continuous 12 months.

 The eyes as well as the surface bones of skull were removed and an incision was given in the abdomen so as to ensure efficient fixative.